 How is Liposuction performed?:

 The procedure involves making tiny incisions (less than a half inch) in about two or three places for each area where the liposuction will be performed.
 Usually these are hidden by your underwear or in natural creases on the body.
 Then, IV fluid that is mixed with medications is introduced through a small tube under the skin to numb the area and to reduce bleeding.
 This numbs everything so that you can have the surgery while you are wide-awake, and it dramatically reduces bleeding and bruising.
+This is only possible for small areas of liposuction though.

 When the liposuction procedure is complete, you will have dressings over the incisions as well as a compression garment.